 So many blogs are written and updated daily to make worthy information readily available.
-It is the responsibility of the search engines portal to organise this information as much as possible.
+It is the responsibility of the search engine portal to organise this information as much as possible.

 You need to be more than just a writer to succeed massively as a blogger; most people who follow blogging are not writers; they are strategic, which has led to their success as Bloggers.

 As new bloggers, we often fall into the Waterloo of blogging errors; a few and most important will be highlighted in the sections below.